-The Miscellaneous tab defines parameters required for output of specific variables (depth, average sound velocity, descent rate, acceleration, oxygen, and potential temperature anomaly).
+The Miscellaneous tab defines parameters required for output of specific variables (depth, average sound velocity, potential temperature anomaly, oxygen, descent rate, and acceleration).
 Entries on this tab are used only if you are calculating and outputting the associated variable to the .cnv file.
-For example, if you do not select Oxygen in the Select Derived Variables dialog box, Derive ignores the value entered for Oxygen window size on the Miscellaneous tab.
+For example, if you do not select Oxygen in the Select Derived Variables dialog box, Derive ignores the value entered for Oxygen window size and the enabling of the Tau correction on the Miscellaneous tab.

 In Derive, derivative variables (oxygen, descent rate, and acceleration) are computed by looking at data centered around the current data point with a time span equal to the user-input time window size and using a linear regression to determine the slope.
-This differs from how the calculation is done in SEASAVE and Data Conversion, which compute the derivative looking backward in time, since they share common code and SEASAVE cannot use future values while acquiring data in real-time.
+This differs from how the calculation is done in Seasave and Data Conversion, which compute the derivative looking backward in time, since they share common code and Seasave cannot use future values while acquiring data in real-time.